- New accessibility law is being proposed to redress deficiencies in the current Americans with Disabilities Act (ADA).

 In a statement, Rep. Budd said, “Last year, over 2,000 website accessibility lawsuits were filed by plaintiffs alleging that certain websites were not ADA compliant.
 This bill solves the problem by providing guidance to businesses on how to bring their websites into compliance.
 If our bill is passed, job-creators will be able to avoid costly lawsuits and be given a roadmap for how to help their disabled customers access online content.”

-While many details and requirements remain to be fully defined, current standards proposed in the bill would require conformance with WCAG 2.0 Level AA, or “any subsequent update, revision, or replacement to the WCAG 2.0.”
+While many details and requirements remain to be fully defined, current standards in the proposed accessibility law would require conformance with WCAG 2.0 Level AA, or “any subsequent update, revision, or replacement to the WCAG 2.0.”

 Specifically, the bill states: